sethforprivacy/sethforprivacy.com/content/posts/switching-to-copperhead-os.md

 +++
-title = "Switching to Copperhead OS" date = 2021-01-15T10:26:44-05:00
+title = "Switching to CopperheadOS" date = 2021-01-15T10:26:44-05:00
 author = "Seth Simmons"
 authorTwitter = "sethisimmons" #do not include @ cover = ""
-tags = ["privacy", "Copperhead OS", "F-Droid"] keywords = ["privacy", "Copperhead OS", "F-Droid"] description = "How and why I made the jump to Copperhead OS for my mobile operating system." summary = "How and why I made the jump to Copperhead OS for my mobile operating system." showFullContent = false toc = true draft = false
+tags = ["privacy", "CopperheadOS", "F-Droid"] keywords = ["privacy", "CopperheadOS", "F-Droid"] description = "How and why I made the jump to CopperheadOS for my mobile operating system." summary = "How and why I made the jump to CopperheadOS for my mobile operating system." showFullContent = false toc = true draft = false